 We shouldn’t have to put out an APB to get the money you’ve promised to pay.
 Influencers are often living on a very thin margin (unless they’re in fashion and then they’re literally dressed in money), so every check counts.
 We thank you in advance for being cool about this.

 Don’t think I forgot about my roots!
-Coming soon, 10 Things Brands Want Bloggers to Know in 2017… oh yeah, I’m going there.
+Check out 13 Things Brands Want Bloggers to Know in 2017… oh yeah, I went there.
 Buckle up, I’m feeling sassy in 2017.